-The Z. Smith Reynolds Library provides comprehensive reference and research services including assistance with directed and independent research and online searching, discipline-related library instruction, general library orientation, tours, and a one-credit elective course entitled "Accessing Information in the 21st Century."
+The Z. Smith Reynolds Library holds over 1.7 million volumes in the general collection, research collections in digital, print and microfilm formats, and nearly 12,000 DVDs.
+The Library serves as a congressionally designated selective federal depository and depository of North Carolina government information.
+The Library provides comprehensive reference and research services including assistance with directed and independent research and online searching, discipline-related library instruction, general library orientation, and tours.
+Its many database subscriptions include the ability to set up journal alerts to help students stay up-to-date in their fields of interest.
 Reference tools are available in electronic and print formats.
 Special collections in the Z. Smith Reynolds Library include the Rare Books and Manuscripts Collection and the Ethel Taylor Crittenden Baptist Historical Collection.
 The Rare Books and Manuscripts Collection, greatly enhanced by the donation of rare and fine books of the late Charles H. Babcock, emphasizes American and British authors of the 19th and 20th centuries.
 Among the collections are works of Mark Twain, Gertrude Stein, William Butler Yeats, T.S.
 Eliot and the publications of the Hogarth Press.
 The extensive Anglo-Irish literature collection includes the Dolmen Press Archive.
 The archive of alumnus Harold Hayes, editor of Esquire magazine in the 1960s-70s, and the Maya Angelou works for theater, television and screen are maintained in the special collections.
 The Ethel Taylor Crittenden Baptist Historical Collection contains significant books, periodicals, manuscripts, and church records relating to North Carolina Baptists, as well as the personal papers of prominent ministers, educators, and government officials with ties to Wake Forest College/University.
 The Wake Forest College/University Archive is maintained in the library as well.

 The libraries are equipped for wireless Internet access.
-Facilities in the Z. Smith Reynolds Library include "The Bridge," a new collaborative service between Information Systems and the library.
-Faculty, students and staff can bring their university issued laptops for repair.
-The space also offers a multimedia lab and mini video studio.
+Facilities in the Z. Smith Reynolds Library include "The Bridge," a collaborative service between Information Systems and the Library.
+Faculty, students and staff can bring their University issued laptops for repair.
+The space also offers a multimedia lab.
 The library has ten group study rooms that are equipped with SmartBoard technology.
 These rooms can be booked online at zsr.wfu.edu/studyrooms.
-In addition, 90 locking study carrels located throughout the Reynolds stacks may be reserved by graduate students On the fourth floor of the Reynolds wing, a 120 seat auditorium hosts lectures and DVD viewings and the adjacent Media Center contains a browsable collection of nearly 10,000 DVDs and equipment to view them individually or in groups.
+In addition, 90 locking study carrels located throughout the Reynolds stacks may be reserved by graduate students.
+On the fourth floor of the Reynolds wing, a 120 seat auditorium hosts lectures and DVD viewings and the adjacent Media Center contains a browsable collection of nearly 10,000 DVDs and equipment to view them individually or in groups.

 The libraries are open continuously during the fall and spring semesters, 24 hours a day from 10 a.m., Sunday morning through Friday at 7 p.m.
 Saturday the library is open an additional 9 hours.
 There are two 24-hour study rooms located near the entrance to the library that may be accessed by keycard any-time, including when the library is closed.
+The Johnson Graduate Lounge is available for graduate students of the College of Arts and Sciences.
+Access is available to graduate students by placing the Deacon OneCard at the card reader at the left of the entrance door from the 24/7 Study Room or from the exterior west side building entrance.
 The study room on one side of the Z. Smith Reynolds Library houses a Starbucks.